 The company provides remote voting possibilities to its shareholders.
 Holding shares in the company on the record date determines the right to exercise voting rights and other rights relating to the AGM.
 All resolutions are made on the basis of the “one share, one vote” principle (assuming an equal par value for each class of shares).
 All resolutions are adopted by absolute majority, unless the law or the company’s Articles of Association stipulate otherwise.

 Holders of common shares in aggregate representing at least 1% of the total issued capital, or, according to the Official List of Euronext Amsterdam N.V., representing a value of at least €50 million, may submit proposals for the AGM agenda.
-Such proposals must be adequately substantiated and must be submitted in writing, or electronically, to the company at least 60 calendar days in advance of the meeting.
+Such proposals must be adequately substantiated and submitted in writing, or electronically, to the company at least 60 calendar days in advance of the meeting.
 Draft minutes of the AGM are made available on the company’s website within three months of the meeting date.
-The final and duly signed minutes are made available on the website within six months after the meeting date.
+The final and duly signed minutes are made available online within six months of the meeting date.

 AkzoNobel has three classes of shares: common shares, cumulative preferred shares and priority shares.
 Common shares are traded on the Euronext Amsterdam stock exchange.
 Common shares are also traded over-the-counter on OTCQX in the US in the form of American Depositary Receipts (each American Depositary Receipt representing one-third of a common share).
-On December 31, 2018, a total of 256 million common shares and 48 priority shares had been issued.
-The company has been informed that by December 31, 2018, Capital Research and Management Company, Norges Bank, MFS Investment Management and Elliott Advisors (UK) Limited each held more than 5% of the company’s share capital.
+On December 31, 2019, a total of approximately 200 million common shares and 48 priority shares had been issued.
+This includes shares held in treasury which cannot be voted on and which are not eligible for dividend.
+The company has been informed that by December 31, 2019, each of Capital Research and Management Company, BlackRock Inc., and Massachusetts Financial Services Company held more than 5% of the company’s share capital.

 The priority shares are held by the Foundation Akzo Nobel (Stichting Akzo Nobel).
 The Foundation’s Board consists of members of AkzoNobel’s Supervisory Board who are not members of the Audit Committee.
 The Meeting of Holders of Priority Shares has the nomination rights for the appointment of members of the Board of Management and the Supervisory Board, as well as the right to approve amendments to the Articles of Association of the company.

-The AGM held on April 26, 2018, authorized the Board of Management for a period of 18 months after that date, or, if earlier, until the date on which the AGM again extends the authorization – subject to approval from the Supervisory Board – to issue shares in the capital of the company free from pre-emptive rights, up to a maximum of 10% of the issued share capital.
-The Board of Management was also given a mandate to acquire up to a maximum of 10% of the issued share capital of the company.
+The AGM held on April 25, 2019, authorized the Board of Management for a period of 18 months after that date, or, if earlier, until the date on which the AGM again extends the authorization – subject to approval from the Supervisory Board – to issue shares in the capital of the company free from preemptive rights, up to a maximum of 10% of the issued share capital.
+The Board of Management was also given a mandate to acquire common shares in the company’s share capital.
+The maximum number of shares that the company will hold in its own share capital at any time shall not exceed 10% of its issued share capital.

 Anti-takeover provisions and control